snkirov/seeker/README.md

 ## Description

+The Seeker library facilitates the collection of three types of observability data - logs, metrics and traces.

+For an example backend services setup see [seeker-docker-example](https://github.com/snkirov/seeker-docker-example).

-### Logging
+### Logs

-For the logging we send the data to Logstash.
+For the logs we send the data to Logstash.
 We utilize the `swift-logging-elk` package, which provides a log handler that collects the logs and parses them to Logstash.

 ### Metrics